momentohq/public-dev-docs/docs/leaderboards/patterns/map-id-to-string.md

   - serverless
 ---

-import { SdkExampleTabs } from "@site/src/components/SdkExampleTabs";
+import { SdkExampleCodeBlock } from "@site/src/components/SdkExampleCodeBlock";
-import { SdkExampleTabsImpl } from "@site/src/components/SdkExampleTabsImpl";
+import { SdkExampleCodeBlockImpl } from "@site/src/components/SdkExampleCodeBlockImpl";

 # How to map numeric leaderboard IDs to arbitrary strings